 - Trucks Need Way More Time To Slow Down!

 At almost 100,000 pounds fully laden, a fishtailing semi requires an increased stopping distance than a small car.
 On a winding freeway like the Interstate 110 in the 90711 zip code, a single truck could easily careen into a bus, motorcycle, or bystander.
 And this remains true even with the advantages of Jake Braking.

 Obviously, a highly skilled lawyer is key to winning in the local Los Angeles Superior Courts.
 The great news is that since our attorneys drive in the 90712-90899 zip codes daily, they know the risks of commuting, and how to argue for winning results in and out of court.
 Also, there are nuances for truck accident law.

-For example, truckers are required to take breaks, keep maintenance logs, and even be commercially licensed.
-Unfortunately, trucking laws are not always easy to abide by.
-Drivers will cut corners and miss breaks, or only use the trailer brakes to save on the tractor maintenance.
+You bet they can and do!
+For example, truckers are required to take rest breaks, tired or not.
+And they must keep accurate, regularly updated maintenance logs, and even be commercially licensed.
+Unfortunately, trucking laws are not always easy to abide by when truckers are in such a hurry to drop and pick up cargo.
+Because of this, some drivers will cut corners and miss breaks, or only use the trailer brakes to save on the tractor maintenance.